danmar/cppcheck/man/manual.md

 ### Comment before code or on same line

-The comment can be put before the code or at the same line as the code;
+The comment can be put before the code or at the same line as the code.

 Before the code: